lammps/lammps/doc/src/Packages_details.rst

 * :doc:`compute_style mliap <compute_mliap>`
 * examples/mliap (see README)

-When built with the *mliappy* model using -DLMP_MLIAPPY, this package includes an extension for coupling with python models, including PyTorch.
+When built with the *mliappy* model this package includes an extension for coupling with python models, including PyTorch.
 In this case, the python interpreter linked to LAMMPS will need cython and numpy installed.
 The examples build models with PyTorch, which would thus need to be installed.